ohler55/ox/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.6.0
+### Release 1.6.1

- - Ox::Elements now support and 'easy' API.
-Elements now return elements by calling a method that matches the name of the child element or attribute.
-Check out the documentation on the 'easy' API at [http://www.ohler.com/ox/Ox/Element.html](http://www.ohler.com/ox/Ox/Element.html).
+ - Added check for Solaris builds to not use the timezone member of time struct (struct tm).

 ## <a name="description">Description</a>